-For reactivated carbon -- Calgon vapor phase react carbon (VPR 4x6 - 4x10) For virgin carbon -- Calgon vapor phase BPL 4x6 - 4x10 carbon

-The carbon will be replaced on a regular predetermined time interval that is less than the design carbon replacement interval based on the flow rates and VOC concentrations in the closed vent system.
+For reactivated carbon -- Calgon vapor phase react carbon (VPR 4x6 - 4x10) For virgin carbon -- Calgon vapor phase BPL 4x6 - 4x10 carbon The carbon will be replaced on a regular predetermined time interval that is less than the design carbon replacement interval based on the flow rates and VOC concentrations in the closed vent system.
 Only the hours that the carbon is actually in use are counted for determining when the carbon will be replaced.
 The actual number of hours that each carbon adsorber is in use (as well as which time period it is in) will be recorded in Wonderware.
-If a carbon adsorber is used during both time periods (summer as well as other months) the time used will be prorated for each time period (e.g., if reactivated carbon with a summer replacement interval of 528 hours and a replacement interval of 888 hours for all other months, the carbon would need to be changed after being used for 444 hours in the other months).
+If a carbon adsorber is used during both time periods (summer as well as other months) the time used will be prorated for each time period (e.g., if reactivated carbon with a summer replacement interval of 528 hours and a replacement interval of 888 hours for all other months were used for 264 hours during the summer and the rest of the time during the other months, the carbon would need to be changed after being used for 444 hours in the other months).
 June, July, and August are designated as summer months.